EmilGramDK/ngx-auth-service/README.md

 - **Seamless Integration**: Easily integrate authentication into Angular applications by importing this library.
 - **Standardized Authentication**: Provides a consistent authentication flow across all projects.
 - **Configurable**: Allows customization for different authentication needs and use cases.
-- **Secure**: Implements best practices for secure authentication and user management.

 ## Installation